Duxter7/GA-English-Notes/IT English 2 (A2).md

 Some, any, a / an
 	**any** is for questions and negatives
+		We don't have any sugar
 	**some** is for affirmatives with uncountable and countable We need sugar; we need some sugar
 	**a** / **an** is for countable, singular nouns
+		Can you buy an apple?